iexcloud/docs/source/getting-started/write-and-read-a-record.md

     ![](./write-and-read-a-record/runkit.png)

-    Optionally, you can install iexjs using [npm](https://www.npmjs.com):
+    Optionally, you can install iexjs with [npm](https://www.npmjs.com) and use iexjs locally:

     ```bash
     npm install --save iexjs
     ```

-1. Copy the following code into your editor and replace the `"CAPITALIZED"` parameter values mentioned below.
+1. Copy the following code into your editor and replace the CAPITALIZED parameter values mentioned below.

     **Code:**